-Is the shorting plug used in switches?
+Is the Light Fixture Termination plug used in switches?

 No, the shorting plug is used in fixtures chains only.
-We have changed the name of this part to Light Fixture Termination Plug to help make this clear.

 I found Cat5 cable that is cheaper, can I use it?